nathanmarz/storm/docs/documentation/distcache-blobstore.md

 ## Highly Available Nimbus
 ### Problem Statement:
 Currently the storm master aka nimbus, is a process that runs on a single machine under supervision.
-In most cases the nimbus failure is transient and it is restarted by the process that does supervision.
+In most cases, the nimbus failure is transient and it is restarted by the process that does supervision.
 However sometimes when disks fail and networks partitions occur, nimbus goes down.
-Under these circumstances the topologies run normally but no new topologies can be submitted, no existing topologies can be killed/deactivated/activated and if a supervisor node fails then the reassignments are not performed resulting in performance degradation or topology failures.
-With this project we intend to resolve this problem by running nimbus in a primary backup mode to guarantee that even if a nimbus server fails one of the backups will take over.
+Under these circumstances, the topologies run normally but no new topologies can be submitted, no existing topologies can be killed/deactivated/activated and if a supervisor node fails then the reassignments are not performed resulting in performance degradation or topology failures.
+With this project we intend, to resolve this problem by running nimbus in a primary backup mode to guarantee that even if a nimbus server fails one of the backups will take over.